mhmd-azeez/website/input/posts/why-i-love-powershell.md

 While my preferred scripting language is Powershell, I strongly believe everyone should use whatever tools/languages they are productive in.
 There is no best language.
 Everyone has different preferences and that's okay.

-If you're using Powershell on Windows, I suggset you read [this post](https://www.hanselman.com/blog/taking-your-powershell-prompt-to-the-next-level-with-windows-terminal-and-oh-my-posh-3) to make your experience even better.
+If you're using Powershell on Windows, I suggest you read [this post](https://www.hanselman.com/blog/taking-your-powershell-prompt-to-the-next-level-with-windows-terminal-and-oh-my-posh-3) to make your experience even better.